-This 9-days tour package offers some of the country's most beautiful and finest places, monasteries, dzongs, local settlements, and monuments.
-The mask dance during the festival amuses the local viewers as well as the outsiders.
+This 9 days tour package offers some of the country's most beautiful and finest places, monasteries, dzongs, local settlements, and monuments.
 The trip also includes hiking to the holiest place in Bhutan, Taktsang Monastery, a small settlement of Phojikha, and Khamsum Yulley Namgyal.

-(Note: If our program is not suitable for you, and want shorter or longer one then we can especially customize it for you.)
+(Note: If you want to shorten or lengthen the itinerary, we can customize it for you.)